Time flies when you’re having fun.

 One way you can emphasize altruism within your life is by committing to donate to nonprofit organizations.
-Nonprofit organizations and charities around the world make an impact on their communities and cause through the generous donations they receive.
-If you live an altruistic life and donate to an organization or cause you care about, you might be surprised to find these life benefits from financial donating.
+Nonprofit organizations and charities around the world make an impact on their communities and causes through the generous donations they receive.
+Donating to an organization or cause you care about has some surprising benefits.
+Check them out below!

 Find more pleasure.

 Studies across the board have consistently shown donating financial gifts can actually increase your pleasure and joy in life.
 One research study conducted by the National Institute of Health gave participants $100 each.
 When participants chose to donate a portion of their money, they experienced heightened and activated pleasure centers in the brain than those who did not.
 This means more often than not, donating money actually makes you feel better.

 Giving to local community organizations also provides important safety nets, which guarantee assistance for those in need around you.
 Many community organizations receive most of their funding from smaller, private donations.
 These groups can have the most significant impact on building up your community members and fostering a better environment for the future.

 Speaking of benefits, donating to a cause has actually been shown to improve your physical health, as well.
 People who volunteer and give consistently score better in measurements of overall health than those who do not.
 Additionally, knowing you make an impact can also improve your self-esteem and self-worth, helping to lower depression rates.